aigisuk/terraform-digitalocean-ha-k3s/README.md

 ## Features
 * [x] High Availability K3s Cluster provisioned on the DigitalOcean platform
-* [x] Managed PostgreSQL database provisioned to serve as the clusters external database (configurable options: version, size & node count)
+* [x] Managed PostgreSQL database provisioned.
+Serves as the clusters' external database (configurable options: version, size & node count)
 * [x] The number of provisioned Servers (Masters) and Agents (Workers) is configurable
 * [x] Cluster API/Servers are behind a provisioned load balancer for high availability
 * [x] Flannel backend is configurable.
 Choose from `vxlan`, `host-gw`, `ipsec` (default) or `wireguard`